klassen-lab/ClustCompare/README.md

 ClustCompare

 Copyright Jonathan Klassen, 2018
-This program is distributed under a BSD open-access license.
-See the bottom of this README file for terms of this license.
+This program is distributed under a GNU open-access license.
+See the accompanying LISCENSE file for terms of this license.

 For further information, contact Jonathan Klassen: jonathan.klassen@uconn.edu